simpleanalytics/blog/_posts/2022-06-24-italy-declares-google-analytics-illegal.md

  - /blog/the-complete-overview-from-101-noyb-complaints-to-banning-google-analytics
  - /blog/simple-analytics-easy-website-analytics-for-business-owners
  - /blog/why-its-time-to-move-away-from-google-analytics
-last_modified_at: 2022-09-20
+last_modified_at: 2022-11-29
 ---

-Italy has become the third country to ban Google Analytics officially.
+Italy has become the third country to rule against the use of Google Analytics officially.
 The news broke today after a careful examination concluded that Google Analytics violated GDPR law.
 You can find the statement [here](https://www.gpdp.it/web/guest/home/docweb/-/docweb-display/docweb/9782874#english).

 <details markdown="1">
 <summary>See the full article here</summary>